dam-lab/hudsonica_transgenerational_MS/README.md

 6. SurvivalData_complete_MS_hudsonica.R -
 This script evaluates survival data collected during the experiment.
 It tests for changes in survival across generations for each treatment and includes scripts for reproducing figures presented in the manuscript.

+7.	fst_for_Ahudsonica_MS.R
+This script calculates Fst values for each lineage at each generation relative to the AM lineage for the same generation.
+Uses the “filtered_variants_Ahudsonica_MS.txt” file and the variants sync file output by “to_sync_Ahudsonica_MS.py”.
+Produces the “fst_Ahudsonica_MS.txt” file for later visualization.

+8.	to_sync_Ahudsonica_MS.py
+This script converts the filtered_variants_Ahudsonica_MS.txt file to sync format.

 II.
 Data
 The second directory named “Data” contains all data files needed to be analyzed including some output files generated from the scripts.
 There are a total of eleven (11) files.
 For clarity, files needed for analysis will be described first.
 Output data files will be described after.